PAXSTORE/paxstore-3rd-app-android-sdk/docs/CloudMsg APIs.md

 ### 3.Prequirement
 1. PAXSTORE should be the lastest one.
-2. Your market should subscribed the cloudMsg service.
+2. Your market should subscribe the cloudMsg service.
 3. Your application should enable the cloudMsg service.